ballerina-platform/ballerina-lang/stdlib/runtime-api/src/main/ballerina/src/runtime/Module.md

 ## Module overview

-This module includes functions to interact with the runtime, the invocation context and to manage errors.
+This module includes functions to interact with the runtime, the invocation context and to manage callStack element.

 ## Samples